MeyerFabian/fiber/README.md

 INSTALLATION:

-1. Download and install Qt with QTDesigner
+1. Download and install GLEW and Qt along with QTDesigner

 2. Download and install VTK from http://www.vtk.org/download/ using CMake and Visual Studio 2013.